ben-jamming-reilly/OffCampus/README.md

   - Only for development are we running a mysql server locally, officially off of gonzaga :).
 I have a file which contains all of the Data from the cps-database.
 If others join I will add them later.
   - I am sticking with MySQL for now, although I hope to change that.
 Plans are to deploy initially with MySQL or MariaDB, the first MVP, then finally switching the code base to Postgres afterwards.

+## Server Droplet Configuration/Info

+- Current Users for the Server
+  - dev: for devop troglodytes who need to do routine server management, ie anything with pm2, mysql server, dependencies, nginx, etc...
+  - git: for programmers who want to update the website.
+Keep in mind they will only have access to the headless git repo that will be in sync with the master branch on github.
+  - root: this is only for me.
+Because I want the power and its my server, me, me, me!
+- MySQL users
+  - 'dev'@'localhost': used as the user admin account for the production DB
+  - 'git'@'localhost': used as the production account for the running WAP, reduced priviledges

 ## To Run

 - To Run both client and server